-Production of green hydrogen and shared vehicles at STCA
+Production of green hydrogen and shared vehicles at ETCA

 Driving on hydrogen is one way of reducing the environmental impact of mobility.
 Hydrogen also plays a major role in industry, for example as a chemical building block for manufacturing products, but also as an option for processes that require high temperatures.
 Making hydrogen production more sustainable, by capturing and storing CO2 ("blue hydrogen") or by producing hydrogen by electrolysis based on sustainable electricity ("green hydrogen"), will make a big difference to further limiting CO2 emissions.

-The hydrogen pump at the STCA site was put into operation in 2019.
+The hydrogen pump at the ETCA site was put into operation in 2019.
 This pump is the first in the Amsterdam region to illustrate the entire green hydrogen chain, from the energy generated by the sun to the emission of just water vapour from the car.
-STCA employees can use two hydrogen pool cars for their business mileage.
+ETCA employees can use two hydrogen pool cars for their business mileage.

 How does driving on green hydrogen actually work?
 After the water has been split in an electrolyser into hydrogen and oxygen using electricity, the hydrogen liquefied under pressure gets put into the car.
 There it is converted into electricity in a so-called fuel cell by adding oxygen and the car then runs on it.
 It takes about five minutes to fill up with five kilograms of hydrogen, and the car can travel approximately 500 kilometres on that.